Information about software packages installed on the ICHEC systems.

 ulimit -c 0

 g09 < input.gjf > output.log

-Gaussian jobs on Stokes and Stoney are run via shared memory (without Linda) on a single compute node.
-Users should specify 12 processes in their input file for Stokes:
+Gaussian jobs on Fionn are run via shared memory (without Linda) on a single compute node.
+Users should specify 24 processes in their input file for Fionn:

-The Gaussian module sets the GAUSS_SCRDIR to the correct location so there is no need to set it manually.
+The Gaussian module sets the GAUSS_SCRDIR to the correct location or redefined to local SSDs in the pbs script as is the case for Fionn outlined above.
 Jobs can use very large RWF files as the scratch space is provided by a large high-performance shared volume.

 Further information can be obtained at www.gaussian.com.